 For adults, OT focuses on helping people:

-Occupational therapists look at the whole person, your environment, your habits, your challenges, and your goals, and create personalized strategies so you can live a fuller, more satisfying life.
+Occupational therapists consider the whole person, including their environment, habits, challenges, and goals, to create personalized strategies that enable individuals to live fuller, more satisfying lives.

 Before reading this blog post, see our previous blog post about the Advantages and disadvantages of occupational therapy, which helps you to make informed decisions about whether it’s the right fit for you or your loved ones.